Texas governor, AG celebrate court decision allowing floating river barrier on Mexico border

 NEW ORLEANS – Texas Gov. Greg Abbott and Attorney General Ken Paxton celebrated a federal appeals court decision on Tuesday, permitting the state to maintain a floating river barrier along the Mexico border.

-Abbott and Paxton said the barrier will help stop unwanted migration into the state.
+Abbott and Paxton said the barrier, if allowed when the ongoing legal dispute is completed, will help stop unwanted migration into the state.

 "The Federal Court of Appeals for the Fifth Circuit just ruled that Texas can KEEP these buoys in the water securing our border," Abbott said in a social media message. "(President) Biden tried to remove them.
 I fought to keep them in the water.
 That is exactly where they will stay.
 JUSTICE!!!!"